Howard is an amateur UFC card collector who wants to introduce the world of UFC cards to newly interested enthusiasts.

 Here are a few of the well recognized UFC Topps sets:

-- The Knockout line has appeared every year since 2010, with another one scheduled for March or April 2020.
+- The Knockout line has appeared every year since 2010.

 - The Chrome line was produced from 2017-19.
 There wasn't one in 2020.

 - The Museum line has appeared each year since 2016, and I expect another one in 2020.